Slavery and human trafficking statement

 We leverage our Bonsucro membership and the organization’s Production Standard, plus related credits to help farmers and mills measure increased productivity while reducing key environmental and social impacts.
 We also partner with Proforest to identify and advance strategic actions for social and environmental impact, including engaging with Proforest in an origin-level program in Mexico to improve the working conditions and the safety and well-being of workers alongside improved production practices for ecological impact.

 Economic viability, the ability of smallholder farmers to earn enough from the crop to support their families, is a challenge in vanilla farming.
-We work with our key supplier and NGO partners to advance sustainable vanilla in the Sava region of Madagascar.
-We’ve collaborated with Virginia Dare to support smallholder farmer co-op development in key sourcing communities and fund Positive Planet to administer capacity-building Village Savings and Loan Associations.
+We work to advance sustainable vanilla in the Sava region of Madagascar.
+We support smallholder farmer co-op development in key sourcing communities and fund People Power Inclusion to administer capacity-building Village Savings and Loan Associations.
 We also partner with Duke University’s SAVA Conservation program to engage vanilla growing communities in order to advance regenerative agriculture practices, improve farmer livelihoods, and protect forests and natural resources in the Sava region.

 Human rights abuses are complex issues requiring comprehensive approaches.
 In fiscal 2020, we assessed the effectiveness of our existing approach to human rights by conducting an internal review and partnering with Shift to assess our strengths and opportunities.
 We then developed our updated strategy on human rights to address the identified challenges.
 Our cross-functional Human Rights Integration Team meets bi-weekly to discuss progress and challenges to implement our plans, in addition to external events, which might require additional actions.
 As we work to address human rights risks, we continue to partner with local NGOs and stakeholders to assess effectiveness.